 Her many attributes attracted many and she lived a long life of service, counsel, patience, and humility eventually brings her into the light of the face of God.

 As they continued their journey he entered a village where a woman whose name was Martha welcomed him.
 She had a sister named Mary [who] sat beside the Lord at his feet listening to him speak.
 Martha, burdened with much serving, came to him and said, “Lord, do you not care that my sister has left me by myself to do the serving?
 Tell her to help me.”
 The Lord said to her in reply, “Martha, Martha, you are anxious and worried about many things.
 There is need of only one thing.
 Mary has chosen the better part and it will not be taken from her.”

 -- Luke 10:38-42

-Many labor in obscurity and die senseless deaths.
+Many holy people labor in obscurity and die senseless deaths.
 Does not really sound like the path to sainthood, does it?